 Here are some tips to follow when choosing parchment paper or butcher paper:

-It should be said that not all butcher or parchment paper is created alike.
+Not all butcher or parchment paper is created alike.
 Some are meticulously crafted for smoking and baking purposes, while others are less suitable.

-It is important to always look at the components that have gone into making butcher paper or parchment paper.
+Look at the components that have gone into making butcher paper or parchment paper.
 This will give you an idea of what to expect in terms of performance.